Freeness of spherical Hecke modules of unramified $U(2,1)$ in characteristic $p$: Invariant norms in -adic smooth principal series

 \section{Invariant norms in $p$-adic smooth principal series}

-In this part, we apply our main result (Theorem \ref{main theorem}) to investigate the existence of $G$-invariant norms in certain locally algebraic representations of $G$ (\cite[Appendix]{ST01}).
-We follow along the lines in \cite[section 9]{GK10} (see \cite{Sor15} for an overview).
+In this part, we apply Theorem \ref{main theorem} to investigate the existence of $G$-invariant norms in certain locally algebraic representations of $G$ (\cite[Appendix]{ST01}).
+For the background and already known results on this problem, we refer the readers to the excellent survey article \cite{Sor15}.
+Here, we follow along the lines in \cite[section 9]{GK14}.

 Let $L$ be a finite extension of $\mathbf{Q}_p$, and \emph{assume $E$ is contained in $L$}.
 Let $\varepsilon: B \rightarrow L^\times$ be a smooth character, and consider the principal series $P(\varepsilon)=\text{Ind}^G _B \varepsilon$ of $G$: